 We provide training in trades to young people so that they have skills that allow them to find paying work or to be self employed.
 Instruction, equipment, materials and transportation are supplied free of charge to the students.
 We select trades (tailoring, leather working, and weaving) that are in demand in the local Nigerien market and that require only modest startup costs.

 We graduated 36 tailoring and leather working students from a three year training program in July 2021.
 In February 2022, we did a survey of our graduates and of the 33 we located, all had paying work.
-We have now doubled the number of students to 72 and in three years, we hope to be equally successful with this group.
+We have now increased the number of students to 100, and we hope to be equally successful with this group.